cdtoews/12-step-meeting-pdf/readme.txt

 * gave human friendly description for type selections

 = 0.2.1a =
-* fixed but with empty selected types
+* fixed bug with empty selected types

 = 0.2.1 =
 * Added ability to filter by meeting type. whitelist and blacklist capabilities